Causaly alternative · for oncology biotech medical affairs

 |---|---|---|

-| Primary scope | All of biology — target ID, biomarker discovery, R&D | Oncology-only, surveillance + KOL + competitive landscape |
+| Primary scope | All of biology: target ID, biomarker discovery, R&D | Oncology-only, surveillance + KOL + competitive landscape |

-| Pricing entry | $300K+ enterprise ACV (typical) | $99/mo individual, $499/mo team, $25-75K enterprise |
+| Pricing entry | Mid-six-figure+ enterprise ACV (not publicly disclosed) | $149/mo individual, $599/mo team, enterprise custom (unlimited, SSO, BAA) |

-| Buyer profile | Top-20 pharma R&D + large biopharma research scientists | 50-500 person oncology biotech medical affairs |
+| Buyer profile | Top-20 pharma R&D + large biopharma research scientists | Oncology medical affairs teams: lean biotech, or an oncology group inside a larger pharma |

 | Procurement cycle | Sales-led, 6-9 month procurement, MSA negotiation | PLG: trial Tuesday, no credit card, 14-day evaluation |